 The Armored hoodie from Lazyrooling is a good piece of protective gear that has paddings for both the elbows and back.
 Making it a lot easier to be protective when you want to get out.
 Instead of using elbow pads which can be annoying to take on I just grab the hoodie.

 It has a relaxed fit and the inside is lined with Kevlar helping you to be well-protected in the case of an accident.
-This is something I haven’t tried myself, but there are many people that have and can confirm it.
+This is something I haven’t tried myself, but many people have and can confirm it.

 I’m 186cm 72kg, using a Large.
 It has a relaxed fit and the sleeves are perfect.